StachuDotNet/dark-docs/docs/contributing/general-concepts.md

 the programs representation (the "syntax tree") without the annoying syntactic details like commas and semi-colons (hence "abstract")).

-In Dark, it's defined in `FluidExpression.ml`, and at time of writing looks like
+In Dark, it's defined in `FluidExpression.res`, and at time of writing looks like
 this:

 ```fsharp